Tag

 What are the best football games on PC in 2024?
 It can seem tough to scratch that footballing itch, especially when there are only a few mainstream games that usually spring to mind.
 Sure, Football Manager is the undisputed king of the football management genre, and if you’re interested in a more player-controlled affair, it’s hard to argue with FIFA’s excellent game-day presentation.

-Whether it’s an under-the-radar , an indie title, or a mash-up of different sports, there’s a football game for every fan.
+Whether it’s an under-the-radar studio, an indie title, or a mash-up of different sports, there’s a football game for every fan.
 To shine a light on these underappreciated classics, we’ve compiled the best PC games for football fans.

 .